pnta-io/pnta-flutter-plugin/README.md

 -   `autoHandleLinks`: Automatically handle `link_to` URLs when notifications are tapped (default: `false`)
 -   `showSystemUI`: Show system notification banner/sound when app is in foreground (default: `false`)

-Returns `Future<String?>` - the device token if device was registered, null otherwise.
+Returns `Future<void>`.
+Use `PntaFlutter.deviceToken` getter to access the device token after successful registration.

 #### `PntaFlutter.registerDevice()`

 For delayed registration scenarios.
 Requests notification permission and registers device using metadata from `initialize()`.
 Must be called after `initialize()` with `registerDevice: false`.

-Returns `Future<String?>` - the device token if permission was granted and device registered successfully, null otherwise. **Note: You can ignore the return value if you don't need the token.**
+Returns `Future<void>`.
+Use `PntaFlutter.deviceToken` getter to access the device token after successful registration.

 #### `PntaFlutter.updateMetadata(Map<String, dynamic> metadata)`